-Army installations and the critical missions they support-power projection, force mobilization, and command and control-predominantly rely on commercial utilities for energy and water.
-Energy and water supporting our installations must be available, and the sources and methods of delivery must be able to withstand attack and recover from interruption to ensure seamless mission execution.
-Resilience requires coordinated action to anticipate, prepare for, and adapt to changing conditions and withstand, respond to, and recover rapidly from unexpected disruptions such as grid or equipment failures, cyberattacks, or extreme weather events and natural disasters.
+Army installations and the critical missions they support-power projection, force mobilization, and command and control-rely predominantly on commercial utilities for energy and water.
+Energy and water supporting our installations must be readily available, and the sources and methods of delivery must be able to withstand attack-whether from grid or equipment failures, cyberattacks, or extreme weather events and natural disasters-and recover from interruption to ensure seamless mission execution.
+Resilience requires coordinated action and planning to anticipate, prepare for, and adapt to changing conditions.